Year 3/4

 The art and design topic for summer is sculpture.
 In this topic, children’s work will be influenced by a range of inspirational sculptors as they explore and use unusual objects to create their own 3D works of art.
 As well as having the opportunity to create drums and maracas from recycled materials, pupils also look at different techniques to create different effects.

-During the Summer term, children will be making book sleeves!
+During the Summer term, children will be making an electrical torch!

 In this unit the children will be trying to answer our big question: